 This does not negate the need for limits and boundaries for appropriate behavior.
 Gemara teaches us, “Yemin mekareves usmol doche” – use your right hand to draw near with love and warmth, and your left hand to push away with discipline and severity.
-This combination is necessary, as many young and enthusiastic teachers have experience in their months or years of teaching.
+This combination is necessary, as many young and enthusiastic teachers have experienced in their first months or years of teaching.
 However, the Rebbe emphasizes that we use our dominant hand, the right hand, for kindness, and our weaker hand for discipline.
 The rules are in place to support the process of education, but it is the love and kindness that actually reach the child.

 Rabbi Shlomo Teichtel spent over fifty years as a beloved educator in Yeshiva University Girls’ High School, and when he retired, his students compiled a book of thoughts and memories.
 One former student recalled that when there were girls in the class who were chewing gum, Rabbi Teichtel instructed everyone in the class to close their eyes while those girls were to go spit out their gum, so that they would not be embarrassed.
 This is the perfect example of blending chesed and gevurah, and as the writer so poignantly described, “You held their neshamos gently in your hands.”

 Our students are, first and foremost, neshamos.
 What Chassidus does for us, and what we must do for our students, is hold up the mirror that shows them who they really are.
 Our primary response to the Rasha is that deep down he is so much more, and we are determined to help him uncover it.